 Both Shed and Luma Health are legitimate compounded GLP-1 platforms.
-The core difference is pricing structure and transparency: Shed's pricing increases with dose escalation ($200–$299/month at maintenance), while Luma Health charges a single flat rate at every dose from 0.25 mg to 2.4 mg.
+The core difference is pricing structure and transparency: Shed's pricing varies by format and increases with dose escalation (roughly $200–$299/month at maintenance for injections), while Luma Health charges a single flat rate at every dose from 0.25 mg to 2.4 mg.

 Shed — Better If...

-You want a lower initial starting price for the first month or two of treatment and are comfortable with dose-tier pricing increases as you escalate toward maintenance doses over the following months.
+You want format flexibility (injections, drops, or lozenges), a competitive starting price for the first month or two, or a contractual weight-loss refund guarantee — and are comfortable with dose-tier pricing increases as you escalate toward maintenance.

 Luma Health — Better If...